andycowl/bbdb3-manual/tutorial.rst

 Add another entry for 'Larry Mullen Jnr' with the same email address of 'larry.mullen@islandrecords.com'.

-Display all entries using 'b' and use '/ d' ('bbdb-search-duplicates') to search for duplicate entries.
+Display all entries using 'b' and use '/ d' (`bbdb-search-duplicates`) to search for duplicate entries.

 The two similar entries for 'Larry Mullen' should be displayed.